tedconf/symfony-doc-unofficial/getting-started/en/02-Prerequisites.markdown

 ----------------------

 The symfony framework comes bundled with a command line tool that automates a lot of work for you.
-If you are a Unix-like OS users, you will feel right at home.
-If you run a Windows system, it will also work fine, you will just have to type a few commands in the `cmd` prompt.
+If you are a Unix-like OS user, you will feel right at home.
+If you run a Windows system, it will also work fine, but you will just have to type a few commands at the `cmd` prompt.

 >**Note**
 >Unix shell commands can come in handy in a Windows environment.
->If you would like to use tools like `tar`, `gzip`, or `grep` on Windows you
+>If you would like to use tools like `tar`, `gzip` or `grep` on Windows, you
 >can install [Cygwin](http://cygwin.com/).
 The official docs are a little
 >sparse, so a good installation guide can be found
 >[here](http://www.soe.ucsc.edu/~you/notes/cygwin-install.html).